vlayer-xyz/zk-github-contribution-verifier/README.md

 6. Click "Prove Contributions" to generate a cryptographic proof

-7. Click "Verify Proof" to verify your contributions
+7. Click "Verify Proof" to verify your contributions with our backend

-## API Endpoints

-- `POST /api/prove` - Generate cryptographic proof of GitHub API data
-- `POST /api/verify` - Verify the generated proof and extract contribution data
-- `POST /api/compress` - Generate zero-knowledge proof from web proof
+8. Click "Generate ZK Proof" to verify your contributions on-chain

 ## Smart Contracts